gbif/data-blog/content/post/2020-12-08-typical-user-gbif-data-cleaning.md

 <!-- - check if in **ocean** -->
 <!-- - check for **location duplicates**  -->

 Below is an example a **filtering checklist script** that would work for most users.
-Indvidual users might want to **add/remove** some steps.
+Individual users might want to **add/remove** some steps.
 After the script, I discuss each of these steps in **more detail below**.
 I would recommend looking at these two articles before continuing:

 1. [Getting GBIF mediated occurrence data with rgbif](https://docs.ropensci.org/rgbif/articles/getting_occurrence_data.html)
 2. [Setting up GBIF credentials](https://docs.ropensci.org/rgbif/articles/gbif_credentials.html)